Everything Building & Plumbing

 - designing development

-- Council application processes - development applications & building and plumbing applications.
+- Council application processes -planning applications & building and plumbing applications

-As you may be aware, new building regulations came into operation on 1st January 2017.
+As you may be aware, new building and plumbing regulations came into operation on 1st January 2017.
 These regulations change the current way building and plumbing permits are issued and categorise work into "notifiable", "low risk" or "high risk" work.
+For more information on the Directors Determination Categories of Building and Plumbing Work go to www.cbos.tas.gov.au

 NEW!
 Planning and Building Information Pack